 Posadas y Pastorelas

 Get into the holiday spirit a la mexicana.
-Join us for our twelfth annual presentation of Posadas y Pastorelas, a holiday celebration promoting the popular traditions of the Mexican community of New York, featuring, traditional music and workshops.
-Highlights include a workshop where visitors make the Tsikuri, a traditional Wixarika (Huichol) yarn-weaving object known as the Eye of God; the Posada, and a singing holiday procession through the streets.
+Join us for our fifteenth annual presentation of Posadas y Pastorelas, a holiday celebration promoting the popular traditions of the Mexican community of New York, featuring, traditional music and workshops.
+Highlights include workshops, the Posada, and a singing holiday procession through the streets.
 The event culminates in a party with the breaking of candy-filled piñatas.

 About Posadas and Pastorelas

 POSADAS are popular Mexican celebrations dating back to the colonial period.
 Posada -- literally meaning ‘lodging’-- commemorates the journey of Mary and Joseph from Nazareth to Bethlehem.
 Traditionally, these festivities take place in private homes over nine nights, culminating with the most important Posada on Christmas Eve.